top of page

 Mechanical design

 During the winter months, observing the sun isn't particularly rewarding because it hovers low on the horizon.
 The closer an object is to the horizon, the more it's affected by atmospheric turbulence, which tends to blur out fine details.
 However, the winter season offers an excellent opportunity for observing celestial objects like the moon and planets, which ascend high into the night sky.
 In preparation for this I switch from my solar telescope to a larger 200/1200mm Newtonian reflector, specifically customized for capturing the intricate beauty of planets and the moon.
-On the right you can see a short animation of the planet Jupiter and one of it's brightest moons, Io, rising behind the planet.
+On the right you can see the planet Jupiter and few of it's brightest moons.

 Unveiling Solar System Wonders